Find Affordable College Courses

 Master’s Degrees in Military Technologies & Applied Sciences

-There are 26 colleges and univerities across the nation that offer a master's degree in military technologies and applied sciences.
-In recent years, the majority of the students getting degrees in this area were male, and 30 were from an underrepresented racial-ethnic group.
-Also, 4.9% of military technologies and applied sciences graduates were international students.
+There are 26 colleges and univerities across the nation that offer a master's degree in military technologies & applied sciences.
+This degree is more popular with male students, and about 29% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 8.4% of military technologies & applied sciences graduates were international students.

 Education Levels of Military Technologies & Applied Sciences Majors

-During the 2020-2021 academic year, 1,035 students earned their master's degree in military technologies and applied sciences.
+During the most recent year for which data is available, 1,122 people earned their master's degree in military technologies & applied sciences.
 This makes it the 31st most popular master's degree program in the country.

-The following table shows the number of diplomas awarded in military technologies and applied sciences at each degree level.
+The following table shows the number of diplomas awarded in military technologies & applied sciences at each degree level.

 Education Level Number of Grads